Programs

 • Repeatable growing process designed around key vegetable varieties and accessibility

-• Proto-type of accessible raised bed system
+• Prototype of an accessible raised bed system

 • Engagement with ~10 community members in this trial to collect information about accessibility during the trial